johnnystorm0/comic-scripts/README.md

-# Johnny Storm's Comic Scripts for Adobe
+# Johnny Storm's Comic Scripts for Adobe Creative Suite
-A library of Extendscripts used in the production of comics using Adobe products
+A library of Extendscripts used in the production of comics using Adobe creative suite.

 ## Illustrator